lugi128/AtomLauncher--CSharp/README.md

 This Launcher will be mainly for my minecraft server, but, will be coded to be able to launch other things, once completed.

+Currently Only Works with 1.6.2, working on it.
+___
 - Before compiling this please follow the warning at the top of "StringCipher.cs".
 - For Minecraft, it requires a downloaded copy of minecraft first via your own login.
 - And, before minecraft will run you first have to run it from the real launcher and while its open copy the natives folder it creates to #.#.#-natives.
 I will add a way for this to automatically happen in the future.